-- Two agents are both connected to an activity in some way, and have sent records to each other, which they keep as evidence of their transactions. - An agent occupies a position held at an earlier date by another agent for the purpose of performing an activity.
+- Two agents perform an activity and in the course of that activity send records to each other, which they then keep as evidence of that activity. - An agent occupies a position held at an earlier date by another agent for the purpose of performing an activity.
 The records held by the latter agent include some record sets created by the former agent. - A record is a copy of another record and conveys the same content.
 However, the message has a different "meaning" in its new context where it is linked with other materials that modify how the source is understood.

 In many cases, simply connecting two entities does not provide sufficient information.
 RiC-CM also defines a set of attributes specific to relations that can be used to add a date range, cite relevant sources, or add a location where a connection might have taken place.
-A complete list of attributes can be found in 5.5.
+A complete list of attributes can be found in 5.5 below.

-Relations in RiC-CM are organized into categories based on the type of relation and, like terms in many controlled vocabularies, range from broader to narrower.
-In addition to a detailed description of each relation and a full list of relations, this section will also provide a hierarchical map of relations, showing how they fit into a broader/narrower scheme.
+Relations in RiC-CM are organized into categories based on the type of relation (see 5.2 below) and, like terms in many controlled vocabularies, range from broader to narrower.
+In addition to a detailed description of each relation (see 5.4 below) and a full list of relations (see 5.6 below), this section also provides a hierarchical chart of relations, showing how they fit into a broader/narrower scheme (see 5.3 below).